AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 Each package can be built independently using pnpm workspace filters:

-- `pnpm --filter @vscode-adblock-syntax/shared build` - Build the shared package.
+- `pnpm --filter @vscode-adblock-syntax/shared build` - Build the shared package with Rspack.
-- `pnpm --filter @vscode-adblock-syntax/client build` - Build the client package with ESBuild.
+- `pnpm --filter @vscode-adblock-syntax/client build` - Build the client package with Rspack.
-- `pnpm --filter @vscode-adblock-syntax/server build` - Build the server package with ESBuild.
+- `pnpm --filter @vscode-adblock-syntax/server build` - Build the server package with Rspack (includes code splitting).
 - `pnpm --filter @vscode-adblock-syntax/syntaxes build` - Build the syntaxes package (converts grammar to PList format).

-Add `--watch` flag for watch mode, or `--minify` for production builds.
+> [!NOTE]
+> Rspack builds are configured via `rspack.config.ts` files in each package.
+Production mode is enabled via
+> `NODE_ENV=production` environment variable, which is set automatically by the root `pnpm build` command.

 ### Utility commands